trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. _<projectDir>/CMakeLists.txt:

 **<projectDir>/CMakeLists.txt**: [Required] The top-level CMake project file.
-This is the file.
-Due to a number of CMake limitations and quarks, a project's top-level ``CMakeLists.txt`` file is not a clean as one might otherwise hope would be.
-A simple but representative exmaple is `TribitsExampleProject`_/``CMakeLists.txt``:
+This is the first file that the ``cmake`` exectuable processes that starts everything off and is the base level scope for local CMake variables.
+Due to a number of CMake limitations and quarks, a project's top-level ``CMakeLists.txt`` file is not a clean as one might otherwise hope would be but it is not too bad.
+A simple, but representative, example is `TribitsExampleProject`_/``CMakeLists.txt``:

 .. include:: ../examples/TribitsExampleProject/CMakeLists.txt